yogeshjain999/representable/README.md

 In other words: Take an object and decorate it with a representer module.
 This will allow you to render a JSON, XML or YAML document from that object.
 But that's only half of it!
 You can also use representers to parse a document and create or populate an object.

-Representable is helpful for all kind of rendering and parsing workflows.
+Representable is helpful for all kind of mappings, rendering and parsing workflows.
 However, it is mostly useful in API code.
 Are you planning to write a real REST API with representable?
 Then check out the [Roar](http://github.com/apotonick/roar) gem first, save work and time and make the world a better place instead.

 ## Installation